AJ-BR/crime-in-sc-flask/README.md

 # crime-in-sc-flask
 Flask application providing a REST API endpoint for city/town/county crime data in South Carolina

+A working build can be found on `https://sc-crime-api.onrender.com/`

 Prerequisites:
   * Python 3.10.*
   * Flask 2.2.3